 I am writing this submission to express my concerns over aspects of the draft Flying-fox Camp Management Policy.
-I am pleased to see that this policy is not as overtly aggressive and one-sided as recent media reports have inferred.
-At the same time there are some aspects which need improvement if the policy is to deliver the stated objectives.
+There are aspects which need improvement if the policy is to deliver the stated objectives.

 I am confused as to why the Minister for the Environment is writing a policy which seems to be more about protecting profits than protecting the environment.
 Be that as it may I have outlined below the issues which I found either unclear or which need improvement.